HIT-ICES/MClientFramework/README.md

 # MClientFramework

 ## Description
 The framework is used to build adaptive microservices and has the following functions
-* Log Function
+### Log Function
-  Using Spring Aop, the interface can provide runtime information with log when the interface is called
+  Using Spring Aop, the interface can provide runtime information with log when the interface is called.The information is as follows:
+  * Basic Information:request and response ip and port,request method name.
+  * Exception information:the exception message thrown by the method.
+  * request header information:Request header parameters.
-* Proxy Function
+### Proxy Function
-  Provide a proxy method so that developers can call the interface methods in the proxy object in a unified way
+  Provide a proxy method so that developers can call the interface methods in the proxy object in a unified way.you can use this to composite or split your interface

 ## How to Use

-### Add the dependency to your maven pom.xml

 ### Log Function
 1. Add annotations **@MClient** on application class